$W$-entropy formulas and Langevin deformation of flows on Wasserstein space over Riemannian manifolds: The -entropy formula for the geodesic flow on Wasserstein space

-In this section, for the convenience of the reader, we review the $W$-entropy formula for the heat equation of the Witten Laplacian on compact or complete Riemannian manifolds with weighted volume measure.
-The main result, i.e., Theorem \ref{MT3}, has been proved in our previous papers \cite{Li11a, Li12, LL13a, LL14}.
-Here we give an alternative proof of Theorem \ref{MT3}.
+In this section, we introduce the $W$-entropy and prove its variational formula along the geodesic flow on the Wasserstein space over compact Riemannian manifolds with weighted volume measure, i.e., Theorem \ref{MT2}.
+We will also compare the $W$-entropy formula in Theorem \ref{MT2} with the $W$-entropy formula for the heat equation of the Witten Laplacian on compact Riemannian manifolds (i.e., Theorem \ref{MT3} ), and then introduce the $W$-entropy for the optimal transport problem on compact or complete Riemannian manifolds with weighted volume measure.